binaryballer33/monsters-rolodex/README.md

 React only re-renders under certain conditions
 >- `State Change` ( just because you update a key, value in the state, doesn't mean the state changes, it's still the same object in memory )
 When you use this.setState it forces the javascript to create a new object in memory, therefore changing the state, causing a re-render
+>- `Properties Change` Whenever a prop is change, React will re-render

 - Constructor runs first, all you really need to do initialize the state in the ctor
 - render() method runs second, mounts the jsx to the DOM determines how the UI will look